kkrt-labs/kakarot-rpc/README.md

 in order to pass.

-For the [hive rpc tests](https://github.com/kkrt-labs/hive/tree/master/simulators/ethereum/rpc), all the websocket related tests are skipped as websocket aren't currently supported by the Kakarot RPC.
+For the [hive rpc tests](https://github.com/kkrt-labs/hive/tree/master/simulators/ethereum/rpc), all the websockets related tests are skipped as websockets aren't currently supported by the Kakarot RPC.

 For the [hive rpc compatibility tests](https://github.com/kkrt-labs/hive/tree/master/simulators/ethereum/rpc-compat),